Customizing queries#

 - JavaScript

-Adding Meta information to queriesA baseQuery
+Adding Meta information to queries#

-property in its return value.
+A baseQuery can also include a meta property in its return value.
 This can be beneficial in cases where you may wish to include additional information associated with the request such as a request ID or timestamp.

 In such a scenario, the return value would look like so: